mcdojl4/web1Assessment/README.md

 Issues i currently have are the websites positions changing when the website is made smaller.

 # Road map
 The current road map is finishing the general functions of the website to make it a functioning store.
+This includes making a filter that can filter through the products and the creating a shopping cart so they can use the main purpose of the website.
 Then focus on getting the javascript on the home page correct.